 Preheat the oven to 350°F (175°C).

-Prepare the shortcrust pastry: Roll out the pastry dough and line a buttered ~11-inch pie dish with it.
+Prepare the shortcrust pastry: Roll out the pastry dough and line a buttered ~12-inch pie dish with it.
 Trim any excess dough from the edges.

 Prick the base of the pastry with a fork and optionally line it with parchment paper, filling it with baking beans or rice for blind baking.

-Blind bake the pastry in the preheated oven for about 10-15 minutes or until it is lightly golden.
+Blind bake the pastry in the preheated oven for around 10 minutes or until it is lightly golden.

 Remove the pastry from the oven and take out the baking beans and parchment paper.